 Iqbal is a specialist commercial barrister.
 He only undertakes commercial litigation, which includes real estate litigation and insolvency.
 Such claims may involve overlapping causes of action, such as negligence or restitution.

-Iqbal was nominated for Commercial Lawyer of the Year by the Society of Asian Lawyers in 2017.
-Iqbal is also studying the LLM part time at the University of Birmingham and was awarded a distinction in his first year.
+Iqbal was nominated for Commercial Lawyer of the Year by the Society of Asian Lawyers in 2017 and Barrister of the Year by the Birmingham Law Society in 2019.
+Iqbal is also studying an LLM part time in Commercial Law at the University of Birmingham and was awarded a distinction in his first year.

 Business & contractual disputes: Breach of contract claims involving the supply of goods or services; share purchase disputes; claims under guarantees, indemnities or warranties; claims under the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, Consumer Rights Act 2005 or Unfair Contract Terms Act 1977.
 Iqbal was awarded a distinction on the LLM in 2018 for his papers on the Sale of Goods and Agency.

 He also has significant knowledge of the law of agency and disputes arising out of agency agreements or otherwise concerning agents or factors.
 He has advised on several cases involving the application of the Commercial Agents Regulation.

 Iqbal also advises on proceedings against companies registered in the EU (including the EEA).
 He is familiar with the Brussels II Regulation ((EC) No 2201/2003), Lugano Convention and Civil Jurisdiction and Judgments Act 1982.

 Enforcement: Indemnity or guarantee claims; enforcement of judgments in England & Wales; and enforcement of judgments in the European Union.
 Iqbal has also drafted pleadings seeking to enforce judgments obtained in the United States.